Available Downloads

 This does not require a 'sudo', and you shouldn't use one.

 By the way, it's preferable to build Virtual AGC on a clean Linux installation.
 If (like me) you have a system that's used extensively for software development, you may have lots of stuff installed beyond what's mentioned above.
 That extra stuff may cause you problems.
 Hopefully that won't happen to most people, but I suspect that a higher percentage of folks interested in Virtual AGC would have this kind of problem than those picked at random from the general population.

-For example, I have this problem myself on one system of the several I use.
-This particular offending development system is a 64-bit Linux Mint 17.3 system, but with multiple versions of gcc, libstdc++, and wxGTK installed.
-The resulting (unclean) system can build the Virtual AGC software fine, but not run it once built, because of a mismatch between the default versions of the compiler and the share libraries installed.
-This isn't a problem with Virtual AGC as such, but is simply the result of not having a clean Linux installation in which everything is guaranteed to work with everything else.
+Sometimes, extra command-line switches for 'make' can be used to eliminate conflicts by overriding the default compiler choices.
+There are two such switches, FORCE_cc and FORCE_CC, which respectively override the C compiler and the C++ compiler.
 See the comments in the Makefile itself for more explanation.
 The switches can override not merely the filesystem paths for locating the compiler (when you have multiple versions of gcc or g++ installed), but can be used to specify completely different C/C++ compilers, such as clang (which might be installed using a command such as "sudo apt-get install clang-3.9 libclang-3.9-dev").
 As an example, the command I use to build Virtual AGC using clang rather than gcc/g++ is:

 make FORCE_clang=yes FORCE_cc=/usr/bin/clang-3.9 FORCE_CC=/usr/bin/clang++-3.9 clean install